 Investment process

 Dale focuses on identifying and analysing companies rather than economies.
 He believes that the best investments are in those companies that have good long-term prospects: cash-generative business that are controlled by a strong management team.
-He looks for stocks with these characteristics but crucially, which are underestimated by the market and are therefore undervalued.
-He will invest in any size of company were this mispricing appears, but tends to have a bias towards small and medium-sized companies.
-This area of the market is generally less well-researched by the market and is where Fidelity's large investment team presence in the region can result in greater opportunities to be found.
+He looks for stocks with these characteristics but, crucially, which are underestimated by the market and are therefore undervalued.
+He will invest in any size of company were this mispricing appears but tends to have a bias towards small and medium-sized companies.
+This area of the market is generally less well researched by the market and is where Fidelity's large investment team presence in the region can result in greater potential opportunities.

 Risk

-Single country investing, especially in developing markets, is always higher risk than developed markets.
-The manager also tends to have a bias towards small and medium sized companies, which themselves are normally higher risk than larger blue chips.
+Single-country investing, especially in developing markets, is always higher risk than developed markets.
+This is particularly true in China where government intervention in sectors has consistently taken place in recent years – sometimes to the detriment of those affected.
+The manager also tends to have a bias towards small and medium-sized companies, which themselves are normally higher risk than larger blue chips.
 However, this risk is somewhat mitigated by the extensive research team and systems available to the manager, along with a well-diversified portfolio of stocks, typically between 120 and 160 in number.
-The manager is also able to invest in unlisted companies – the limit of which was was raised from 5 to 10% in the trust's 2016 annual general meeting.
+The manager is also able to invest in unlisted companies – the limit of which was raised to 15% in 2021.
 Although this increases the investment opportunity for the manager, its full deployment would also increase the risk profile of the trust.
 An additional risk which investors should take into account is currency.

 Gearing

 The board allows the manager to use gearing as and when he finds attractive opportunities.
-The source of gearing is a combination of a three-year unsecured band debt (put in place in February 2017) and 'contracts for difference', which are a more efficient method of borrowing.
-The maximum gearing, as per the prospectus, is 30%.
-As at 31 March 2017, the gearing was 27.6%.
+The source of gearing is a combination of a three-year unsecured band debt (the most recent of which was put in place in 2020) and 'contracts for difference', which are a more efficient method of borrowing.
+The maximum gearing, as per the prospectus, is 30% (net gearing stood at 23.5 per cent at 31 March 2022 – the end of the last financial year).

 Share price discount/premium